meier/curses-java-api/README.md

 Overview
 -------------------------

-The Java Curses Library (JCurses) is a library for developing text terminal based applications using Java programming language.
+The Java Curses Library (jcurses.jar) is a library for developing text terminal based applications using Java programming language.
 It is implemented as a Windowing toolkit similar to AWT, but built upon the UNIX "curses" windowing system.
 The original package was found on SourceForge (http://sourceforge.net/projects/javacurses/) but it appears like the project has been abandoned.
 It has been repackaged, to build with gradle, but has almost no code changes.